pricing

 “Paid placement” is simply any use that requires the company to pay a fee to have the photo(s) published.
 Paid placement includes, but is not limited to, advertising.

-One could argue that all business communication is a form of advertising but here are three general types of photography usage:
+One could argue that all business communication is a form of advertising.
+But let’s look at three general types of photography usage.

 Continue reading →